Coping with Grief

 His loving wife, Terrasa Jackson; beloved sons, Charles “Pop” Jackson (Lakeyia) and Jarre Mastin; loving daughters, Charis Boddie (Travis), Laitonia Jackson; loving devoted brother, Clifton “Butter” Jackson (Margaret); cousin/sister, Elizabeth Frierson; friend for over 30 years, Philip “Flash” Linville; and a host of grandchildren, great grandchildren, nieces, nephews, cousins, and friends.

-in memory of Charles Edward Jackson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Charles Edward Jackson, please visit our floral store.